EV-soft/Clever-Html-Engine/index.md

 Included translate system.
 Font-awesome icons.
 Extended table functions: sort, filter, zebra-stripe, fixed-header and more, with Mottie Tablesorter-system.

-Based on PHP7+, HTML5, CSS3.
+Based on PHP7+/PHP8, HTML5, CSS3.
 Source could be UTF-8, no tabs, indent: 4 chars

-The layout is compact with labels above fields, so it is suitable to narrow screens.
+The layout is compact with labels above fields, so it is suitable to narrow screens or windows.

 All shaded labels have a tooltip/hint, that appears when mouse is held over.